maxdotdotg/headfirst_go/ch10/notes.md

 - > But if any method on a type takes a pointer receiver, convention says that they all should, for consistency’s sake.

+    not sure how I feel about that, but OK, I guess?

+- encapsulation (controlling access to underlying fields and structs and stuff) gets used when there's a need for validation on those fields, like we did for months in a year